StreamPot/StreamPot/README.md

 It also includes job management/queuing as well as upload/downloads to remote locations.

 You will need to self host packages/server to run this and then update the url when initialising the SDK.
 (Work in progress)

+## Acknowledgements

+This project is heavily reliant on the amazing work of the ffmpeg and fluent-ffmpeg teams